samfitgen/trgen/docs/Triathlete-Olympic_Distance_Triathlon-High_Volume.md

 **Description**:

-> As usual, run 10-15min up to Easy-Moderate, RPE 6 to warm up, then this week
+> As usual, run 10-15min up to Easy-Moderate, RPE6 to warm up, then this week do
-> do 5 Hard, RPE 9, 3-minute efforts, recovering for another 3 minutes after
+> 5 Hard, RPE9, 3-minute efforts, recovering for another 3 minutes after each;
-> each; run 10min Easy, RPE 4 to cool down for a total of about 50 minutes of
+> run 10min Easy, RPE4 to cool down for a total of about 50 minutes of running
-> running

 ### Friday